georg-braun/Personal-Website/svelte-ui/src/routes/blog/dotnet-treat-warnings-as-errors.md

 {
     var actionTemplate = ActionTemplates.FirstOrDefault(_ => _.Id.Equals(actionTemplateId));

-    // There is no gurantee that there is actionTemplate.
+    // There is no gurantee that there is an actionTemplate.
     // At runtime the following would crash.
     // Thank you build warning :)